Robyn011/Javascript/README.md

  ### Functions and scope

  #### Functions:
- - A reusable block of code designed to perform a specific task. functions allow developers to write code once and use it multiple times, which enhances code effciency and readability.
+ - A reusable block of code designed to perform a specific task.
+Functions allow developers to write code once and use it multiple times, which enhances code effeciency and readability.

 1. Function Declaration:
 - can be declared using the function keyword, followed by a  name, a list of parameters are used within the function to perform operations.
 The actual values passed to the function are called arguments

-2. Parameters and Arguments
+2. Parameters and Arguments:
 - Functions can take parameters
 - Values that are passed into the function when it is called
 - these parameters are used within the function to perform operations